 Getting to Veles from Skopje is super easy.
 There are frequent buses, at least once an hour but usually more often and the journey takes just a bit under one hour.

-You can go to Veles as a day trip from Skopje or you can stop there on the way to the destinations further south in Macedonia, such as Bitola, Prilep or Krushevo.
+You can go to Veles as a day trip from Skopje or you can stop there on the way to the destinations further south in North Macedonia, such as Bitola, Prilep or Krushevo.

 You can check the bus schedule on the website of the Skopje bus station.